fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Then she pointed to him.
 They said: "How can we talk to one who is a child in the cradle?"

     He (Jesus) said: "Verily!
 I am a slave of Allah.
 He has given me the Scripture and made me a Prophet; And He has made me blessed wheresoever I be, and has enjoined on me prayer, and Zakat, as long as Ilive, and dutiful to my mother, and made me not arrogant, unblest.
 And Salam (peace) be upon me the day I was born, and the day I die, and the day I shall be raised alive!"
-Quran Ayah 19:27-33
+    Quran, surah Maryam (Mary) 19:27-33

 ### Speaking from the cradle